hugovandepol/rustnl2026/src/pages/getting-there.md

 out with your bank card, credit card, or phone.

 Many international trains stop in Utrecht.
-And Amsterdam, just a 30 minute train ride away, provides even more options.
+Other international trains stop in Amsterdam.
+From Amsterdam, there are 8 or more trains an hour to Utrecht taking about 30 minutes.

-You can also find [night trains][3] to Utrecht and Amsterdam.
+There are also long-distance [night trains][3] to both Utrecht and Amsterdam.

 ## By Plane

 The airport for Utrecht is **Amsterdam Schiphol Airport (AMS)**.

-Directly from the airport, you can hop on the high frequent rail connection to Utrecht.
+Directly from the airport, you can hop on the high frequency (usually 8 per hour) rail connection to Utrecht.
 A 24/7 [train connection][5] takes you directly to Utrecht Central Station in just half an hour.

 There's no need to buy a ticket for the train; just check in and out with your bank card, credit card, or phone.